artefactual/atom-docs/user-manual/access-content/browse.rst

    :alt: Search box with browse menu

-The browse options listed below are in their default order, however, adminstrative users can change the order, or remove browse options, through the Admin-Menus menu (see: :ref:`Manage menus <manage-menus>`).
+The browse options listed below are in their default order, however, administrative users can change the order, or remove browse options, through the Admin-Menus menu (see: :ref:`Manage menus <manage-menus>`).

 **Jump to:**